MohamedElquesni/Mystic-Explorer/ReadMe.md

 ### 🎮 6.
 Controls
 - **⌨️ Keyboard:** Used for player movement.
 - **🖱️ Mouse:**
-  - Mouse buttons allow the player to jump.
+  - Mouse right click allow the player to jump.
-  - Mouse buttons also alternate between camera views.
+  - Mouse left click also alternate between camera views.

 ### 🏅 7.
 Score Display
 - The game score is displayed on the screen during gameplay.